 To support you in your career goals, the University offers a variety of resources.

 For instance, twice a year the GSSS hosts a Career Event, where you can meet organisation representatives and alumni, and receive helpful tips and feedback about searching for a job as a graduate.

-The UvA Careers Centre organises courses you can take in addition to your main curriculum, for instance on job interviews, writing application letters, doing a job search, and even starting your own business, all to assist you in developing your skills for finding a position that suits you after graduation.
+The UvA Student Careers Centre organises workshops on job interviews, writing application letters, doing a job search, and even starting your own business, all to assist you in developing your skills for finding a position that suits you after graduation.